magland/benchcompress/web-ui/src/pages/paper.md

 ## Abstract

-*Benchcompress* is a benchmarking framework designed to evaluate the performance of various compression algorithms on numeric timeseries datasets, with a particular focus on scientific data.
+*Benchcompress* is a benchmarking framework designed to evaluate the performance of various compression algorithms on scientific data arrays.
 The framework automates the benchmarking process, measuring compression ratio, encoding throughput, and decoding throughput for each algorithm-dataset pair.
 Results are verified through decompression and comparison with the original data, ensuring accuracy and reliability.
 The benchmark results are stored and visualized through an interactive web interface, allowing users to filter, sort, and explore the data.
 This paper presents the design, implementation, and preliminary results of Benchcompress, highlighting its utility in identifying optimal compression techniques for scientific datasets.

 ## Introduction